kutschke/SecondaryInputs/README.md

 The third job reads the newly created output file in the order found within art file.
 The fourth job reads the newly created file the ususal way, with the events sorted in order increasing `art::EventID`.

-Inspection of the output  will show that the expected data products are present and that events in trkcal\_gather.art are in the randomized order.
+Inspection of the log output will show that the expected data products are present and that events in trkcal\_gather.art are in the randomized order.

 The next step is to do the same for the crv file:
 <pre>